 Instagram is very much a visual tool and lots of creative people use it.
 Your audience is worldwide.
-All images are confined to a square format and you have the chance to edit them with different filters before posting them.
+Images are generally square format, but you can adjust it when you post and you have the chance to edit them with different filters before posting them.
 You will need to be able to access your photos from your phone.

 Setting up your account

-Instagram is for mobile devices, so you'll need to download the free app onto a mobile phone or tablet.
+Instagram can be accessed on both PC and on mobile devices - you'll need to download the free app onto a mobile phone.
 When you set up your account it's a good idea to keep the same branding you have on other social media platforms.
 In your profile space you can create a link to your website or other selling site.

 Home icon bottom left - this is the page that opens up first - it shows you the latest posts from those you follow, rather like a 'newsfeed' in Facebook.
 When you look at posts you are following you have the option to like it by clicking on the heart icon directly below the image.